What animals will you see on a visit to the Zoo during the winter months?

 - The Zoo’s Whistle Stop Grille will remain open throughout the season with a full menu of options.

-- The carousel is open with modified operations and will be open as weather allows.
+- The train and carousel will be open as weather allows.

 - The Zoo’s Wild Things Gift Shop will remain open throughout the season.
 NEW!
 Purchase a souvenir from the gift shop online.